 The director of admissions and student services will advise Azusa students (by email) each semester of the enrollment requirements and course scheduling for the following semester.
 The director for the Inland Empire MSW program, will advise Inland Empire students (by email).
 Azusa students may meet with the director of admissions and student services, and Inland Empire students may meet with the Director at any time to discuss academic plans/progress.
-The field education faculty oversee field internships, provide advisement related to field education, and are available to discuss any ideas or concerns regarding field internships.
+The field/practicum faculty oversee internships, provide advisement related to field/practicum, and are available to discuss any ideas or concerns regarding internships.